intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 ## Main actions

-List of available document action can be opened from context menu in Document Title column (press 3 dots next to Document Title value)
+A list of available document actions can be found in context menu.
+To open context menu hover the mouse over title of document, 3 dots icon appears to the right.
+Click it:

 ![Context Menu opening](u4sp-release-notes/images/context_menu_opening.png)

+Context menu with a list of actions supported for this document appears.
+Click the action to execute it.

 The following actions are supported for any Office document: